Empower Yourself and Your Business with Food Safety

 Cleaning and sanitising are not tasks that most of us enjoy doing, but they are very important, along with other measures, to ensure food safety and prevention of food poisoning.

-When you work in the food industry, apart from other food handling tasks, you may also be responsible for certain cleaning and sanitising tasks.
+When you work in the food industry, you may also be responsible for certain cleaning and sanitising tasks, in addition to other food handling tasks.

 You need to be aware of your role in the workplace and follow your supervisor or manager’s instructions.